Manage Your Application Environment

 With this option, you create different indices for each environment.
 You can prefix each index’s name with the name of its environment:

-Being on the same application, these indices share the same App ID.
+Since these indices are on the same application, they share the same App ID.
 Yet, you can create an Algolia user for each environment with different search and admin API keys to control their access level.

 You can create a new team member with access to all indices of a single environment.